musen-rse/examples_python_starting_point/README.md

 # Python Example - Starting Point

-This repository contains the starting point of the weatherstation python coding example of the RSE Musen organisation.
+This repository contains the starting point of the weather station python coding example of the MUSEN center.

 More information: [https://www.tu-braunschweig.de/musen/scientific-software-engineering](https://www.tu-braunschweig.de/musen/scientific-software-engineering)